northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arrest Records Public in North Dakota?

-Yes.
-Under the provisions of North Dakota’s Open Record Laws “North Dakota Century Code (NDCC) Chapter 44-04”, also known as the Sunshine Laws, all records generated and maintained by public entities are presumed to be public.
-Since law enforcement agencies are considered public entities, the records they generate, including arrest records, are typically public.
-As a result, regardless of where an individual resides or an entity is situated they can access and obtain copies of arrest records in North Dakota by querying relevant agencies.
+Under North Dakota's Open Records Law (also known as the Sunshine Laws), law enforcement agencies are considered public entities.
+Because of this, the records they create and maintain, including arrest records, are presumed to be public.
+As a result, anyone, regardless of their location, may access and obtain copies of arrest records in North Dakota by requesting them from the relevant agencies.

-However, specific provisions of North Dakota's Open Records Law exempt certain records and information from public disclosure.
-These include and are not limited to a juvenile offender's record (NDCC 27-20.2-23), social security numbers (NDCC 44-04-28), and criminal history records, in certain cases, per NDCC 12-60-16.6.
 Furthermore, arrest records that have been sealed or expunged are also inaccessible to the general public.
-These sealed or expunged arrest records are only accessible pursuant to a court order or by court officials and law enforcement agencies.
+These sealed or expunged arrest records are only accessible under a court order or by court officials and law enforcement agencies.

 What is Included in North Dakota Arrest Records?